Tessa18/Weather_Trend_Prediction/README.md

 # Weather_Trend_Prediction
 ## Overview
 This project focuses on analyzing and forecasting global weather trends using advanced data science techniques.
-By leveraging machine learning models, time-series forecasting, and geospatial analysis, it uncovers critical insights into weather patterns, correlations, and anomalies.
+By leveraging machine learning models, time-series forecasting, geospatial analysis, and distributed computing with Apache Spark and SQL, it uncovers critical insights into weather patterns, correlations, and anomalies.
 The findings aim to support decision-making in climate studies, policy planning, and environmental sustainability.

 ## 🛠️ Features